DataDog/hiring-engineers/answers.md

 ## Collecting APM Data:
 ![Infrastructure and APM Dashboard](https://github.com/bbehrman10/hiring-engineers/blob/solutions-engineer/supporting_images/dashboard%20with%20flask%20apm%20included.png)
-For the APM section I used the Datadog provded Flask app with a change to the port number
+For the APM section I used the Datadog provided Flask app with a change to the port number as well as added a span tag to each of the endpoints.
 ```
 from flask import Flask
 import logging
 import sys
+from ddtrace import tracer

 # Have flask use stdout as the logger
 main_logger = logging.getLogger()